Malaria: Small Bites, Global Threat, Diagnostic Challenge

 Additionally, subclinical infections in remote settings cannot be diagnosed.

-Nucleic acid amplification techniques (NAATs) such as real-time PCR are capable of identifying subclinical, submicroscopic infection.
+Nucleic acid amplification techniques (NAATs) such as real-time PCR are capable of identifying subclinical, submicroscopic infections.
 Still, real-time PCR remains inaccessible in resource-limited and remote settings due to the expensive infrastructure, reagents and technical expertise required.
 Isothermal molecular diagnostic techniques such as loop mediated isothermal amplification (LAMP), nucleic acid sequence based amplification (NASBA), thermophilic helicase dependent amplification (tHDA) and recombinase polymerase amplification (RPA) have the potential to combine high analytical sensitivity with technical requirements that facilitate application even in remote settings.
-Now, according to FIND, LAMP has become a forerunner in this respect as it offers the benefits of sensitive and specific testing combined with minimal set up requirements and high throughput capabilities4,5.
-LAMP opens the door for effective malaria elimination campaigns and projects.
-In the near future also specific detection of Malaria vivax will be possible with LAMP.
+Now, according to FIND, LAMP has become a forerunner in this respect as it offers the benefits of sensitive and specific testing combined with minimal set up requirements and high throughput capabilities5,6.

-In conclusion for the control and elimination of malaria reliable detection of subclinical cases is indispensable.
-The good news is: Appropriate technologies are available.
+In conclusion, the control and elimination of malaria reliable detection of subclinical cases is indispensable.
+The good news is that appropriate technologies like Malaria-LAMP are available.

 Important considerations for malaria diagnostics